DavidValin/vtmate/README.md

 ## Configure agents

-The first time you run ai-mate it will create a configuration file if it doesn't exist in `~/.ai-mate/settings`.
-Example:
+The first time you run ai-mate it will create a configuration file if it doesn't exist in `~/.ai-mate/settings` with 2 agents.
+You can define as many agents as you want.

+Example of agent definition:

 ```
 [agent]